robchendev/FRET/README.md

 Displays the number of points a user has.

+    -top
+    -leaderboard
+    -top <rows>
+    -leaderbaord <rows>

+Displays a leaderboard of 10 rows by default, showing the users with the most amount of points first.
+The person who used the command also has their rank placement and points shown at the bottom of the leaderboard underneath a divider.
+If the user specifies a number for the rows, it will show that many rows.
+Maximum rows that can be shown, regardless of the rows specified, is the size of the set of users with pointdata documents in the database.

 ### Weekly Submission Commands

 A CronJob task occurs every Sunday 11:59 PM EST to finalize the submissions for a week, creates the data for the users who submitted a weekly for the first time, updates the data of each user with an existing weekly submission history, and assigns temporary or permanent "trophy" roles if the user has submitted enough weeks in a row.
 If the user has a weekly submission history and a streak but they did not submit for that week, the streaks are reset and temporary roles are removed.

     -w submit <link/file>

 Submits a link or attachment for the Weekly Submissions.
 This logs the user's submitted date in the database which will be used to increase their streak at the weekly finalization.
+Also creates a thread under the message.
+The thread is auto-archived in 1 hour and can be un-archived by anyone who writes a message in the thread.

     -w info